 Typically, the maintenance stage lasts anywhere from six months to five years, although support should continue beyond that.
 It all depends on the individual, the treatment plan, and the new routine.
 In any case, people that have reached this point of the Six Stages of Change in addiction recovery are motivated to stay sober— and they now have all the tools to make that possible.
 After about five years of continued abstinence, the chances of relapsing diminish to practically none.

 Stage Six: Termination

 The sixth and final stage of Prochaska’s and DiClemente’s model marks the ultimate goal for anyone in addiction recovery: termination.
-When people in recovery reach this stage, they no longer feel threatened their substance use disorder.
-They still have to be mindful of triggers, of course, but all in all, the urge to use or abuse substances has vanished completely.
-Life at this point in addiction recovery is happy and addiction-free.
-From this stage going forward, people in recovery continue to practice maintenance of their sobriety and new, healthy habits with little to no chance of relapse.
+When people in recovery reach this stage, they no longer feel threatened by their substance use disorder.
+They still have to be mindful of triggers, of course, but all in all, the urge to use has vanished completely.
+Life at this point in recovery is happy and addiction-free.
+From this stage forward, people in recovery continue to practice maintenance of their sobriety and new, healthy habits with little to no chance of relapse.

 Relapse During the Six Stages of Change

 While the model seems straightforward in its layout of the addiction recovery process, it’s important to keep in mind that relapse is still possible at any point during the Six Stages of Change.
 Relapse is a common occurrence in addiction recovery, but this does not negate the progress of those who are sober or working to get sober.